Kauzok/MinerUnearthed/Release/README.md

 - Skill selections now save when closing the game.
 - Tweaked wording on skills.
-- Now uses RecalculateStatsAPI, which should improve compatibility with other mods.
+- Now uses DamageAPI and RecalculateStatsAPI, which should improve compatibility with other mods.
 - Stats
 	- Reduced HP Regen from 2.5 (+0.5) -> 1.0 (+0.2)